 My daughter is writing a research paper on the problems that arise when folks aren’t able to delay gratification.
-Instead of waiting to read her final project (ha ha), I decided to write a bit about what I’ve seen on this topic in the therapy office.
+Instead of waiting to read her final project (ha ha), I decided to write a bit about what I’ve seen in the therapy office.
 You may ask, “Do people come to you because they can’t delay gratification?”
 Yes, absolutely.
 And no, don’t be ridiculous.
 “Yes” because they come in for problems related to instant gratification (for example, emotional outbursts, overeating, addictions, relationship problems, and so on).
 “No” because I’ve never heard a client specifically requesting help with learning to delay gratification.

 As I work to help folks stay attached to their people, I know instant gratification gets in the way of love.
 The inability to delay gratification enslaves us to our own desires and cuts off the possibility of loving others.
 Love requires that we put others’ well-being ahead of our own, the very essence of delayed gratification.
 Since love gives us life when we offer it, developing the muscle of delayed gratification seems rather important.